Pingvidas/SpotifyTinyController/README.md

 I made this for myself, but decided to share it because I put some work into this controller to suit my needs It's not perfect, but with some tinkering you can make it more optimized It's based on WebNowPlaying PlugIn, so it's not only for Spotify, you can use it with a Web Browser PlugIn.
-Keep in mind it's made with Spotify in mind though
+Keep in mind it's made with Spotify in mind though.

 I took some inspiration from different Spotify skins and their creators give them a look:
 - [Music WebNowPlaying](https://www.deviantart.com/therealturtler/art/Music-WebNowPlaying-Skin-for-Spotify-YouTube-etc-770968009) by TheRealTurtler
 - [Spotify Control](https://www.deviantart.com/fuckyeahlucas/art/Spotify-Control-WORKING-Rainmeter-Skin-v4-3-594025385) by fuckyeahlucas